Enter your e-mail address, and your request

 All residents were ordered to stay home, except for necessary trips to grocery stores and essential medical visits, and solo outdoor activities like hiking.

-The city was gradually reopening many businesses and activities, but in December, came under a strict, stay-at-home directive, due to a sudden increase in infection and hospitalization rates.
+The city was gradually reopening many businesses and activities, but in December, 2020, came under another strict, stay-at-home directive, due to a sudden increase in infection and hospitalization rates.

-Big changes June 15, 2021: California is "fully reopened", meaning all business sectors will reopen to full or almost full capacity, including concerts, stadium sports and festivals.
-SF is basically open, though somewhat more cautious in some regards.
+Big changes June 15, 2021: California was "fully reopened", meaning all business sectors reopened to full or almost full capacity, including concerts, stadium sports and festivals.
+SF since then has been basically open, though somewhat more cautious in some regards than other locations.

 Documents accepted: paper or digital vaccination records.

-Mask rules: another change, starting August 3,2021.
-Everyone is now required to wear a mask indoors in SF, whether vaccinated or not.
-People may go without masks outdoors unless the area is densely populated.
-Hospitals, schools, nursing homes and public transit, still require masks.
+Mask rules: as of February 28, 2022, no one is now required to wear a mask indoors in SF, whether vaccinated or not.
+Hospitals, nursing homes and public transit, still require masks.

 What is open?
 Muir